Last Updated on December 9, 2022 by Rei Garnet

 Rabbits love to eat anything they can, including foods that are bad for them.
 That’s why rabbit owners coined the term “bunny proof” your house before getting one.

 Bunny proofing means protecting your house from those tiny little rabbit teeth.
-Rabbits would eat anything they can including wires, furniture, and if you have another pet, a cat for instance — it’s cat food.
+Rabbits will eat anything they can, including wires, furniture, and if you have another pet, a cat, for instance, it’s cat food.

-That’s why when planning to get a cat as an additional pet, you will also have to make sure that your cat’s food is not accessible to your rabbits.
+That’s why when you are planning to get a cat as an additional pet, you will also have to make sure that your cat’s food is not accessible to your rabbits.

-You can place your cat’s bowl on higher ground that your rabbits can’t reach.
-Cat’s being able to move to higher places shouldn’t have a problem reaching the bowl.
+You can place your cat’s bowl on higher ground so that your rabbits can’t reach it.
+Because cats are able to move to higher places, they shouldn’t have a problem reaching the bowl.

 Will rabbits eat dry cat food?

-Dry cat food is more likely to be eaten by rabbits than wet cat food because rabbits are used to eating dry foods like hay and pellet.
+Dry cat food is more likely to be eaten by rabbits than wet cat food because rabbits are used to eating dry foods like hay and pellets.

-It’s okay if your rabbit accidentally ate small amounts of dry cat food.
+It’s okay if your rabbit accidentally eats small amounts of dry cat food.
 Just observe your rabbit for any behavioral changes or changes in their stool.
-But if you do notice a change, a trip to a veterinarian wouldn’t hurt just to be sure.
+But if you did notice a change, a trip to a veterinarian wouldn’t hurt just to be sure.

 As long as their diet mostly consists of fiber, like hay, it should be fine.